systelab/seed-dotnet/src/main/README.md

 The ViewModels allow you to shape multiple entities from one or more data models or sources into a single object, and use it as comunication with API.

 There are not any combination of models in a view model in this seed, but we would like to contains the idea in the seed, to take into consideration this option for the new developments.

+## Paged List

+The component PagedList (https://www.nuget.org/packages/PagedList.Core/) is used to retrieve the paged list of patients.
+This component uses a one-based index but in the API requires a zero-based index.
+Thus, additions and substractions are coded to adapt both requirements

+The object returned is like follows:

 ## DB